angmay/databootcamp/2. VBA Challenge/README.md

 The VBA Macro will output the following:

 Summary of each ticker's yearly change, percent change, and volume.
-Changes are also colour-coded.
+Changes are also colour-coded for more ease in analysis.

 ![Annual Summary](Images/Conclusion1.PNG)